Welcome to my site!

 As a master of internal locutions, a barbed voice in my head informed me that the least desirable aspect of becoming a penurious whippersnapper is finding a place to sleep.
 An order to seek employment followed immediately thereafter.

 In the military I netted only $128.50 a month and, resultingly, I wasn’t much of a saver.
-Since I lived off base, I blew it on rent and food.
+Since I lived off base, I blew my monthly stipend on rent and food.
 Because of this aversion to parsimony, I had to reconfigure my long body to sleep in the backseat of my VW Bug.
 It was a contorted effort.
 On occasion, I was granted access to a couch or floor by some of my friend’s parents (thank you Mr. & Mrs. Frosch!).
 Luckily, in what some might call a forced expeditious maneuver, I was able to get a job as a carpenter’s helper where I met two former high school buddies who were looking for a roommate.
 I was off the street in a month!

 Then, I met a beautiful …